susgupta/html_video_background/ReadMe.md

 The application was publised using [GitHub Pages](https://pages.github.com/).
 The public 'dist' folder is root of hosted application

-Here is link to play the game:
+Here is link to view the site:

 [Sushil G HTML Video Landing Page Example](https://susgupta.github.io/html_video_background/index.html)